kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_4.md

+## What to pack
+TODO: List out some foods that are good to pack and how much to bring

 ## Food essentials
 Most people can survive for weeks without food, but it may take days or weeks to find a reliable food source.
 Without adequate food, the body and mind weaken, making it difficult to perform essential tasks.